TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.networkpublicipaddresses/idlepublicip-public.md

   },
   "displayLabel": "Delete unassociated Public IPs", "additionalColumns": [],
-  "tip": "You can delete your unassociated public IP address to reduce your monthly Azure spend."
+  "tip": "You can delete your unassociated public IP address to reduce your monthly Azure spend.", "costSavingInfo": "*You can save up to the stated amount if you choose to delete the public IP address.
+Your actual savings may vary."
 }
 ---